Have you considered a Not-for-Profit board appointment in the UK?

 Where to start looking for non-for-profit board appointments

-If you have concluded that an NFP board role fits with your board career plan, be assured that there is always a large selection of roles available across the UK.
-These vary from small to large organisations, across a variety of industries and locations.
-We list a large number of these board vacancies every week, available in the place.
+If you have decided that an NFP board role fits your board career plan, be assured that there is always a large selection of roles available across the UK.
+These vary from small to large organisations, across various industries and locations.
+We list a large number of these board vacancies every week.

-As I mentioned earlier, in the UK the NFP sector is unique in that many organisations have open standing board & committee vacancies, and passionate sitting members who are always keen to have conversations about the organisations they represent.
-This is good news as it provides you with an abundance of opportunities to approach target NFP organisations directly.
-To develop a list of target NFP organisations, you can search database websites such as Charity Choice.
-My article on “The 4 Keys you should use to open up personal connections” will provide you with some advice on starting conversions and establishing connections that can lead to a non-for-fit board appointment.
+As I mentioned earlier, in the UK, the NFP sector is unique in that many organisations have open-standing board & committee vacancies.
+Most have passionate sitting members who are always keen to discuss the organisations they represent.
+This is good news as it provides you with an abundance of opportunities where you can approach organisations directly.
+To narrow your focus, develop a list of target NFP organisations you are passionate about and know you can add value to.
+You can search database websites such as Charity Choice or the UK Charity Register.

 About the Author